Elidor: English folklore

 Elidor begins with an epigraph quoting from William Shakespeare's King Lear: "Childe Rowland to the Dark Tower came" (Act III, sc.
 4).
 This is also an allusion to the English folktale of "Childe Rowland", from which several elements of the plot of Elidor are drawn.
 Childe Rowland features the eponymous Rowland, his two brothers, and his sister Burd Ellen.
 Rowland kicks a ball over a church and when Burd Ellen attempts to retrieve it she disappears.
 Rowland's brothers then leave to find her but they do not return, leaving Rowland to rescue his siblings.
 Later Rowland must command a door to open in a hillside, wherein he finds Burd Ellen under a spell.

-Irish mythology
+Irish legend

-The four castles of Elidor – Findias in the South, Falias in the West, Murias in the North, and Gorias in the East – correspond to the four cities of the Tuatha Dé Danann in Irish mythology – Finias (sic), Falias, Murias, and Gorias.
+The four castles of Elidor – Findias in the South, Falias in the West, Murias in the North, and Gorias in the East – correspond to the four cities of the Tuatha Dé Danann in Irish legend and old history – Finias (sic), Falias, Murias, and Gorias.

 The four treasures of Elidor – the Spear of Ildana held by Malebron, David's sword, Nicholas's stone, and Helen's cauldron – correspond to the Four Treasures of the Tuatha Dé Danann – the Spear of Lugh, Claíomh Solais, Lia Fáil, and The Dagda's Cauldron.
-However, the associations between the treasures and the castles differ – in Elidor the Spear of Ildana is associated with Gorias, whereas the Irish mythological equivalent, the Spear of Lugh, is associated with Finias (although the treasure associated with Gorias, Claíomh Solais, is sometimes called the Sword of Lugh, which may explain the confusion).
+However, the associations between the treasures and the castles differ – in Elidor the Spear of Ildana is associated with Gorias, whereas the Irish mystical equivalent, the Spear of Lugh, is associated with Finias (although the treasure associated with Gorias, Claíomh Solais, is sometimes called the Sword of Lugh, which may explain the confusion).